MikeSofaer/vanna/README.markdown

 ##ApplicationController

-Change ActionController::Base to Vanna::Base
+Change 'ActionController::Base' to 'Vanna::Base'

 ##layouts/application.html.erb

-Remove the javascript_include line.  (and if you know what to do to make the helper work, tell me.)
+Remove the javascript_include line.  (and if you know what to do so this isn't necessary, tell me.)

 #Usage